 - Sports [and Scoring] Have Evolved Over Time

 In traditional pickleball scoring, the serving team is the only team awarded a point if they win the rally.
 The non-serving team, by winning the rally, can only force the second player to serve – or force a side-out if both players have served.

-When traditional scoring is implemented, games are usually played to 11 points.
+When traditional scoring is implemented, games are usually played to 11 points, win by 2.

 What is Rally Scoring in Pickleball?

 In rally scoring, a point is awarded to whichever team wins the rally – be it the serving team or the non-serving team.

 Because a point is always awarded at the end of each rally, games are generally played to a higher score – usually to 15 or 21 points.

 Benefits of Rally Scoring

 Rally scoring proponents cite a couple of different benefits that it has over traditional scoring: